 6. No income tax or IHT issues

 If the policy does pay out upon the director’s death, the lump sum received by their nominated beneficiaries is not subject to income tax or inheritance tax.
-This tax-free status increases the net value of the payout to dependents.
+This tax-free status increases the net value of the payout to dependants.

 7. Relevant Life only covers death-in-service

 It is important to understand that RLPs only cover death-in-service scenarios.
 They do not pay out in case of critical illness or incapacity where the director survives but cannot work.
-Separate critical illness and income protection policies should be considered by directors needing wider coverage.

 8. No surrender value